sigp/lighthouse/book/src/faq.md

 ### <a name="net-bn-vc"></a> My beacon node and validator client are on different servers.
 How can I point the validator client to the beacon node?

-The settings are as follows:
+1. If the beacon node and validator clients are on different servers *in the same network*, the settings are as follows:

-1. On the beacon node:
+    i.
+Beacon node:

    Specify `lighthouse bn --http-address local_IP` so that the beacon node is listening on the local network rather than on the `localhost`.
+You can find the local_IP by running the command `hostname -I | awk '{print $1}'` on the server running the beacon node.

-1. On the validator client:
+    ii.
+Validator client:

    Use the flag `--beacon-nodes` to point to the beacon node.
 For example, `lighthouse vc --beacon-nodes http://local_IP:5052` where `local_IP` is the local IP address of the beacon node and `5052` is the default `http-port` of the beacon node.